Volunteer Work, Animal Welfare

 Note: The tasks may vary.
 They depend on factors such as the number of volunteers, time of year, weather, current needs of the project and self-motivation.
 Not every volunteer may be fully involved in all these tasks.

 Volunteers stay in a guest house in the center of Panama City.
 Shared rooms and shared bathrooms are available.
-In the hostel your breakfast is included.
 There are also common rooms, as well as a kitchen with a fridge.

 There is WIFI internet available and a locker where you can store your personal valuables.